 Clive Hamilton is an Australian author and public intellectual.
 Since 2008 he has been Professor of Public Ethics at Charles Sturt University in Canberra.

 For 14 years, until February 2008, he was the Executive Director of The Australia Institute, a progressive think tank he founded.
 He holds an arts degree from the Australian National University and an economics degree from the University of Sydney.
 He completed a doctorate in the economics of development at the Institute of Development Studies at the University of Sussex.

-Clive has held visiting academic positions at Yale University, the University of Cambridge and the University of Oxford, University College London and Sciences Po in Paris.
+Clive has held visiting academic positions at Yale University, the University of Cambridge, the University of Oxford, University College London and Sciences Po in Paris.

 He has published on a wide range of subjects but is best known for his books, a number of which have been best-sellers.
 They include Growth Fetish (2003), Affluenza (with Richard Denniss, 2005), What’s Left: The death of social democracy (2006), Silencing Dissent (edited with Sarah Maddison, 2007), Requiem for a Species: Why we resist the truth about climate change, (2010) and What Do We Want?
 The story of protest in Australia (2016).
 His latest book, Defiant Earth: The fate of humans in the Anthropocene, will be published by Polity Press in May 2017.

 In 2009 he was made a Member of the Order of Australia (AM) for his contribution to public debate and public policy.
 Later that year he was the Greens candidate in the by-election for the federal seat of Higgins.
 In 2012 he was appointed by the Federal Government to the Climate Change Authority.